Skip to main content

 • Written confirmation (email or letter) of coverage decisions.

-• Can you confirm if Circle Medical is in-network with my plan?
+• Can you confirm if my Circle Medical provider is in-network with my plan?

-• Is the health concern I'd like to discuss during my appointment(s) covered under my plan?
+• Is the health concern I'd like to discuss during my appointment(s) covered under my insurance?

-• Coverage: What services your plan pays for (fully or partially).
+• Coverage: What services your insurance pays for (fully or partially).

 • Deductible: What you must pay out-of-pocket before your insurance starts covering services.